 Aetna Tinnitus Billing Guidelines and Action Items 2025

-The effective date of September 26, 2025 is not far off.
-These are the steps your billing team needs to take now.
+The effective date is September 26, 2025.
+These are the steps your billing team needs to complete before then.

 #Action Item